 Each country in the Caribbean requires its own type approval certification.
-LARCG handles the approval process in all the Caribbean countries including Anguilla, Antigua and Barbuda, Aruba, Bahamas, Barbados, Bermuda, Bonaire Sint Eustatius Saba (BES), British Virgin Islands (BVI), Cayman Islands, Curacao, Dominica, Grenada, Montserrat, St. Kitts and Nevis, St. Lucia, St. Maarten, St. Vincent and Grenadines, Trinidad and Tobago, Turks and Caicos.
+LARCG handles the approval process throughout the Caribbean, including Anguilla, Antigua and Barbuda, Aruba, Bahamas, Barbados, Bermuda, Bonaire Sint Eustatius Saba (BES), British Virgin Islands (BVI), Cayman Islands, Curacao, Dominica, Grenada, Montserrat, St. Kitts and Nevis, St. Lucia, St. Maarten, St. Vincent and Grenadines, Trinidad and Tobago, and Turks and Caicos.

 Remote radio controls